 Actually it was a heliport but the helicopter service which you could take from Malta Airport has gone the way of the dodo.
 Plans are in the pipeline to either reintroduce the service and have small planes land in Gozo.
 Apparently these things take time to plan and execute so we live in hope.

 So what places do you recommend we visit?

-We recommend the usual touristy places like the Azure Window, the Citadel in Victoria, the Ggantija Temples in Xaghra, Calypso’s Cave, the Xwejni Salt Pans and so on.
+We recommend the usual touristy places like the Citadel in Victoria, the Ggantija Temples in Xaghra, Calypso’s Cave, the Xwejni Salt Pans, Dwejra Bay (where the Azure Window used to stand) and so on.

 OK seriously, what do YOU recommend?

 Ahh, we know what you mean.
 Gozo’s secrets will only be revealed to those who book a holiday with deReday Gozo Homes.